NPS Accessibility Guidelines

 There are numerous training opportunities related to accessibility.
 Following are two resources to get your started.

-The National Center on Accessibility has a cooperative agreement with the National Park Service.
-A part of the agreement includes training.
-They offer face-to-face classes and on-demand distance learning.
+The National Center on Accessibility offers face-to-face classes and on-demand distance learning.

 The US Access Board and the ADA National Network webinars are another source of information.
 These webinars provide overviews and information on specific topics.
 They are recorded and can be watched anytime.